 - 1. GBT's Department of Human Resources reviews and modifies the employment applications based on updates to human resources laws and best practices; and - 2.
 Human Resources discusses and evaluates, in conjunction with the EEO Officer and Committee, different selection tools that may reduce any bias associated with existing tools and ensures that there are no barriers to diversity and increase utilization. - 3.
-GBT's EEO Officer must concur with every hire.
+GBT's EEO Officer must concur that the EEO process is in accordance with GBTs EEO Plan and other relevant policies and procedures.